MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 You don't want these silly little things to delay the merging of your pull requests, do you ?

-Again, a linting tool, possibly with the addition of custom rules to match a specific style guide, can help greatly in this regards.
+Again, a linting tool, possibly with the addition of custom rules to match a specific style guide, can help greatly.

 ### Single-purpose, short simple functions

 #### Single-purpose

 A function should do 1 thing and do it well.

 This makes the code modular and understandable, because it organizes it into logical, single-responsibility chunks.
 A function is basically a named code block and to contribute to this organization of the code, the name of a function should tell its purpose.

 Functions should generally follow PowerShell cmdlets `Verb-Noun` naming convention and this helps keep them single-purpose.
 If multiple verbs could be used for a function name, this function is doing more than 1 type of operations and it should be split up.
-If we need an "And" or many words to compose a descriptive noun for a function, the function is most likely doing too many things.
+If we need an "And" or many words to compose a descriptive noun for a function, it is most likely doing too many things.

 #### Short

 The most obvious argument goes back to readability.

-There is another argument in favor of short functions : it forces the developer to extract a lot of code into other functions, which are logically scoped, tightly focused and ... short.
+There is another argument in favor of short functions : it forces the developers to extract a lot of code into other functions, which are logically scoped, tightly focused and ... short.
 Also, a function containing many calls to other functions with intent-revealing names can read like a narrative.
 We all love a good story, right ?

 #### Simple